PiterCidry/TTAI-Zadania/README.md

-## Welcome to GitHub Page of Zadanie 1 for TTAI classes.
+## Welcome to GitHub Page for "Techniki Tworzenia Aplikacji Internetowych" classes on AGH UST.

-It is just a test GitHubPage.
+It is just a test GitHubPage for now.
+I will develop it's content later on.

-### Markdown
+### Zadanie 1

-## I love markdown, it is so fun to use.
+It is simple imitation of [Google's Homepage](https://www.google.com "Google's Homepage").
+IT consists of html, css and js files.
+The imitation works best on Google Chrome newest browser.

 ### Regards

-It is great to have this GitHub Page.
+Kind regards,
+Piotr Gretszel
+AGH UST